dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Restore-ADCommonObject.md

 ```

 ### -Server
-The name of the domain controller use to restore the object.
+Specifies the name of the domain controller to use when accessing the domain.
+If not specified, a domain
+controller is discovered using the standard Active Directory discovery process.

 ```yaml
 Type: System.String